enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 Based on the metadata and provisioning information stored in the system, a tailored firmware should be compiled for each sensor node.
 The appropriate source code is retrieved from a central GitLab repository, where different firmware variants are maintained.
 Node-specific configuration values, such as communication keys or feature flags, are injected during the build process using templating techniques.
 The result of this process should include a ready-to-flash binary file, with compilation logs and generated source code optionally provided for debugging and development purposes.
 Automating this step helps ensure consistency across firmware builds and minimizes manual intervention during node setup.

 Once the firmware has been compiled, it should be transferred onto the physical sensor hardware.
-This flashing process should be as automated as possible.
-If supported by the connected hardware and system environment, the flashing could ideally be initiated directly through the developed web application.
+This programming process should be as automated as possible.
+If supported by the connected hardware and system environment, the programming could ideally be initiated directly through the developed web application.
 In cases where full automation is not feasible, a command-line script should be provided as an alternative to manually performing the process in a development environment.
 The goal is to eliminate the need for tools such as the Arduino IDE and to streamline the setup of new sensor nodes across different platforms.

 ### Data Handling and Storage